-Note: You’ll need to be an admin on your S2 account to complete this integration and the API must be enabled on your S2 Netbox.
+Note: You’ll need to be an administrator on your S2 account to complete this integration and the API must be enabled on your S2 Netbox.
 Either become an administrator or ask your admin for help before completing these steps:

 - Go to Integrations > All integrations.